-- Student must be admitted to BYUH as a regular student in a degree-seeking undergraduate program (for a current or future enrollment during the academic year) and be considered a dependent student by the US Department of Education.
+- Student must be enrolled in a degree-seeking undergraduate program and be considered a dependent student by the U.S. Department of Education.

-- Meet all Satisfactory Academic Progress requirements and not be in default on a federal student loan or owe a refund on a federal grant.
+- Must not be in default on a federal student loan or owe a refund on a federal grant.

-- Be enrolled at least half-time (6 hours per semester).
-Be enrolled in at least 51% of on-campus credits.
+- Be enrolled at least half-time (six hours per semester).

-- Be awarded by your last day of eligible enrollment and not have exceeded federal loan limits.
+- Must not have exceeded federal loan limits.